Commit and push changes to Git repository

 Push changes to a remote repository

-PhpStorm allows you to upload changes from the current branch to its tracked branch or to any other remote branch.
+PhpStorm allows you to upload changes from any branch to its tracked branch or to any other remote branch.

-If you have a project that uses multiple repositories that are not controlled synchronously, only the current repository is selected by default (for details on how to enable synchronous repositories control, refer to Version Control Settings: Git).
+If you have a project that uses multiple repositories that are not controlled synchronously, only the current repository is selected by default (for more information about enabling synchronous repositories control, refer to Version Control Settings: Git).

 If you want to modify the target branch where you want to push, you can click the branch name.
 The label turns into a text field where you can type an existing branch name, or create a new branch.
 You can also click the Edit all targets link in the bottom-right corner to edit all branch names simultaneously.